-Santa Fe County residents can recycle daily waste and green waste for FREE at any transfer station.
+Santa Fe County residents can recycle daily waste and green waste at the Eldorado, Jacona, and Stanley Transfer Stations.
 Green waste is converted to mulch and is free to any resident of Santa Fe County or surrounding counties.
-The Eldorado, Nambe, Stanley and San Marcos transfer stations also accept anti-freeze for recycling.
+The Eldorado, Nambe, Stanley and San Marcos transfer stations also accept anti-freeze oil for recycling.
 Special events and dates are scheduled to recycle items such as ewaste and Christmas lights.

 In 2011, Santa Fe County expanded hours of operation at transfer stations to address the needs of residents by being open during peak days of Friday, Saturday and Sunday and providing access during the lunch hour.
-All transfer stations are closed Monday and Tuesday except Tesuque, Nambe and San Marcos, which are closed on Thursday.
-For more information on recycling, accepted items, hours of operation and location maps visit www.santafe county.org/public\works/solidwaste.
+All transfer stations are closed Monday and Tuesday except Tesuque, Nambe and San Marcos, which are also closed on Thursday.
+For more information on recycling, accepted items, hours of operation and location maps visit www.santafe county.org/public\ works/solidwaste.